project-koku/koku-data-selector/docs/aws/aws.rst

         v.
 Add a Name/Description
         vi.
 Create

+2. Create Cost Management source
+    a.
+Folow sources wizard in console.redhat.com
+    b.
+Be sure to create a **storage-only** AWS source type
+    c.
+Note down your source_uuid, required for Lambda scripts

-2. Create correct IAM role/policy for interacting with Lambda/Athena
+3. Create correct IAM role/policy for interacting with Lambda/Athena
     a.
 IAM Create new policy
         i.
 Use JSON and paste the following lambda/athena policy: `Athena-policy <https://github.com/project-koku/koku-data-selector/blob/main/docs/aws/athena-policy.rst>`_ ii. **Note:** Be sure to update the policy bucket names from CHANGE-ME to match your BUCKET name